wgroeneveld/brainbaking/content/post/2020/09/486-upgrade-sound-blaster.md

 {{< video "/vid/rottsnd-apogee.mp4" >}}

 The difference is huge, and I couldn't wipe that grin off my face - even with just the Sound Blaster, I just _love_ that intro.
 This brings back so many fond memories.
 Notice the subtle differences in the background with the S2!
 And yes, my VGA card and CPU can barely handle the game.
-An issue for a future blog post.
+An issue for a future blog post[^perf].

 Let's continue to the ROTT main menu and loading screen: